OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 You can unlink your Android phone from your Windows device at any time by logging in with your Microsoft account at accounts.microsoft.com/devices and updating the Settings on your Android phone.
 For detailed information, see our support page.

 **Text Messages**.
 Your Phone allows you to view text messages delivered to your Android phone on your Windows device and send text messages from your Windows device.
 Only text messages received and sent within the last 30 days are visible on your Windows device.
 These text messages are temporarily stored on your Windows device.
 We never store your text messages on our servers or change or delete any text messages on your Android phone.
 You can see messages sent via SMS (Short Message Service) and MMS (Multimedia Messaging Service) but not messages sent via RCS (Rich Communication Services).
 To provide this functionality, Your Phone accesses the content of your text messages and the contact information of the individuals or businesses from whom you are receiving or sending text messages.

+**Calls**.
+Your Phone allows you to make and receive calls from your Android phone on your Windows device.
+Through Your Phone, you can also view your recent calls on your Windows device.
+To activate this feature, you must enable certain permissions on both your Windows device and Android phone, such as call logs access and permission to make phone calls from your PC.
+These permissions can be revoked at any time under the Your Phone Settings page on your Windows device and your Android phone's settings.
+Only calls received and dialed within the last 30 days are visible under call logs on your Windows device.
+These call details are temporarily stored on your Windows device.
+We do not change or delete your call history on your Android phone.

 **Photos**.
 Your Phone allows you to copy, share or edit photos from your Android phone on your Windows device.
 Only a limited number of your most recent photos from the Camera Roll and Screenshots folders on your Android phone will be visible on your Windows device at any given time.
 These photos are temporarily stored on your Windows device and as you take more photos on your Android phone, we remove the temporary copies of the older photos from your Windows device.
 We never store your photos on our servers or change or delete any photos on your Android phone.